The-Wishlist-Co/getting-started/docs/article.md

 ### Basic concepts ###

 - The Wishlist provides world-class wishlist capabilities for **ecommerce platforms** and in-store retailers
-- Developers integrate the Wishlist into their ecommerce applications using the Wishlist's **REST and JavaScript APIs**
+- Developers integrate The Wishlist into their ecommerce applications using The Wishlist's **REST and JavaScript APIs**
 - Typically The Wishlist platform gives you **real-time integration with ecommerce, marketing, and often Point of Sale systems**.
 Wishlist data is exchanged between these systems, with The Wishlist as the middleware platform
 - You can also gain real-time or near real-time integration with customer, pricing and inventory systems.
 We integrate with these systems so **notifications** can be sent to retailers' customers when an item on their wishlist is out of stock, back in stock, or on sale.
 - We also may have **integration with the retailer's sales, product, staff and store data**.
 These data types are for marketing, attribution and reporting.
 They're typically integrated via batch processing/synchronisation.
-- In the wishlist, customers are identified by, at minimum, their email address (this **must be unique**, with no other account attached to the email address)
+- In The Wishlist, customers are identified by, at minimum, their email address (this **must be unique**, with no other account attached to the email address)

 ![Common identifier](docs/assets/common-identifier.png)